 The North American Christopher Lloyd Scholarship

-The scholarship offers a North American gardener a chance to develop a deep practical skill- set and an understanding of ‘sense of place’ needed to manage complex, innovative flower gardens such as those at Great Dixter and Chanticleer.
+The scholarship offers a North American gardener a chance to develop a deep practical skill-set and an understanding of ‘sense of place’ needed to manage complex, innovative gardens such as those at Great Dixter and Chanticleer.
 It is hoped that the scholar, in turn, will inspire a future generation of North American gardeners, passing on knowledge and skills.

 Ideally, the scholar will spend 11 months, from September to August, living and working at Great Dixter, where he or she will be immersed in all aspects of the garden’s operations.
 They will also attend symposiums; visit gardens, plant trials and garden shows; and travel to Istanbul’s Nezahat Gokyigit Botanic Garden for 2 weeks to experience another country well known for its rich flora.
 The final month of the scholarship will be spent working at Chanticleer.

-The scholar will earn £12,100 per annum, paid by the Chanticleer Foundation.
+The scholar will earn approximately £12,100 per annum, paid in US dollars by the Chanticleer Foundation.
 The Foundation will also cover air travel to and from the UK and to and from Istanbul.
 Great Dixter will provide subsidised self-catered accommodation for the duration of the placement in the UK and for the visit to Istanbul.

 The scholarship, which is named in honour of Christopher Lloyd, who lived and gardened at Great Dixter and established close ties with Chanticleer, is open to trainee gardeners who are US citizens.
-The next place will be advertised in Autumn 2014, with telephone interviews taking place in December.
+Applications must be submitted by 30th December 2014.
+A group of finalists will be selected by Fergus Garret (CEO and Head Gardener at Great Dixter), Erin Mckeon (Public Programs Manager at Chanticleer) and Catherine Haydock (Education Officer at Great Dixter), who will conduct interviews by Skype on the 13th January to choose the scholar.

-The previous scholar was Emma Seniuk who was generously funded by Barbara Baker.
+The first schlolar was Emma Seniuk who was generously funded by Barbara Baker.

 The Anne Wright Scholarship